xpsi-group/xpsi/_sources/overview.rst.txt

     \mathcal{P}(\mathcal{D}\;|\;\mathcal{M},\mathcal{I})
     =\mathop{\int}\mathcal{P}(\mathcal{D}\;|\;\boldsymbol{\theta},\mathcal{M})\mathcal{P}(\boldsymbol{\theta}\;|\;\mathcal{M},\mathcal{I})d^{n}\boldsymbol{\theta}.

-Also termed the 'evidence' or 'marginal likelihood', this normalisation can be approximated by MultiNest.
+Also termed the *evidence* or *fully marginal likelihood*, this normalisation can be approximated by a nested sampler such as MultiNest.
+However, the interpretation and robustness of the evidence in the context of model comparison is problem-dependent a subject of much debate in the literature.

 Parallelisation paradigms